sous-chefs/rvm/README.md

-# DESCRIPTION
+# Description

-Installs a system-wide RVM and manages installed rubies.
+Manages system-wide and per-user RVMs and manages installed rubies.
 Several lightweight resources and providers (LWRP) are also defined.

-# REQUIREMENTS
+# Requirements

+## Chef

+Tested on 0.10.2 and 0.10.4 but newer and older version should work just fine.
+File an [issue][issues] if this isn't the case.

 ## Platform

-Tested on Ubuntu 10.04/10.10, Debian 6.0, and OpenSuSE 11.4.
-Also reported to work on CentOS, Redhat and Fedora.
+The following platforms have been tested with this cookbook, meaning that the recipes and LWRPs run on these platforms without error:

+* ubuntu (10.04/10.10/11.04)
+* debian (6.0)
+* mac_os_x (10.6/10.7)
+* suse (openSUSE, SLES)
+* centos
+* redhat
+* fedora

+Please [report][issues] any additional platforms so they can be added.

 ## Cookbooks

-There are no explicit external cookbook dependencies.
-However, the Opscode *java* cookbook can be used when installing JRuby.
+There are **no** external cookbook dependencies.
+However, if you are installing [JRuby][jruby] then a Java runtime will need to be installed.
+The Opscode [java cookbook][java_cb] can be used on supported platforms.

+# Usage

+The typical case will be to include the `rvm` recipe which will install RVM system-wide, install all listed RVM rubies and gems and set a default RVM ruby.

+If node is running in a Vagrant VM, then the `rvm::vagrant` recipe can help with resolving the *chef-solo* binary on subsequent provision executions.

+There are also several resources declared which can be used in other recipes that are RVM-supported.
+See below for more details.

-# RECIPES
+# Recipes

 ## default